-Our initial Board of Directors will be selected by 21CF's board of directors.
 We intend to establish a Nominating and Corporate Governance Committee which will develop criteria for filling vacant Board of Director positions, taking into consideration such factors as it deems appropriate, including the candidate's education and background; his or her general business experience and familiarity with our businesses; and whether he or she possesses unique expertise or perspective that will be of value to us.
 We believe candidates should not have any interests that would materially impair their ability to exercise independent judgment or otherwise discharge the fiduciary duties owed as a director to us and our stockholders.
 Directors must demonstrate personal integrity and ethical character, and value and appreciate these qualities in others.
 It is expected that each director will devote the necessary time to the fulfillment of his or her duties as a director.
 In this regard, the Nominating and Corporate Governance Committee will consider the number and nature of each director's other commitments, including other directorships.
-Although we do not anticipate the Board of Directors will have a formal policy with respect to diversity in identifying director nominees, the Nominating and Corporate Governance Committee will seek to promote through the nomination process an appropriate diversity on the Board of Directors of professional background, experience, expertise, perspective, age, gender, ethnicity and country of citizenship.
+Although we do not anticipate the Board of Directors will have a formal policy with respect to diversity in identifying director nominees, the Nominating and Corporate Governance committee through the nomination process an appropriate diversity on the Board of Directors of professional background, experience, expertise, perspective, age, gender, ethnicity and country of citizenship.
 In addition, we expect the Board of Directors to evaluate diversity as part of its annual review and evaluation of its conduct and performance.